ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 With all the previous configuration, your project is ready to use multi-version documentation in an automated way.
-This means that every time you release a new version is it added to the drop-down button in the documentation page of the project.
+This means that every time you release a new version, it is added to the drop-down button in the documentation page of the project.

 .. admonition:: Controlling the desired amount of versions showing up in the drop-down